zhongfu/tp/docs/UserGuide.md

 2. Hit **Enter** to run the command.

-    The payslip beginning with the emplyee's name is now saved in the PeopleSoft `data` folder.
+    The payslip beginning with the employee's name is now saved in the PeopleSoft `data` folder.

 ![Location of the data folder](images/screenshots/data_folder.png)